Written by Medicover Team and Medically Reviewed by Dr Manjusha Padamata

 Manage Stress

-Stress management is crucial for a healthy pregnancy.
+Stress management is important for a healthy pregnancy.
 High stress levels can affect both you and your baby.
-Practice relaxation techniques such as:
+You can practice the following activities to relax your self:

 - Deep breathing exercises